george-matheou/freddo-project/README.md

 **B) Install Prerequisites**
 1. GCC compiler with C++11 support
-2. Install Boost Library: sudo apt-get install libboost-all-dev
-3. Install an MPI Library with multi-threading support in the case you want to use FREDDO+MPI
+2. Install an MPI Library with multi-threading support in the case you want to use FREDDO+MPI

 **C) Install FREDDO**
 - Go to *./freddo* directory